 #14 Go Digital with Tickets

-One way to become eco friendly while traveling is to ditch the printed tickets.
+One way to become eco friendly while traveling is to ditch the printed tickets – and the tourism industry is on board with the idea.
 Most transportation tickets (airlines, trains, car rentals) can be made online with absolutely no need to print.

 Furthermore, many trip activities can be purchased online too (we recommend using Viator!) – and, in many cases, it is not necessary to print tickets.